p3proc/p3/README.md

                         Other paths p3 should search for workflows.
 Note that you should have an empty __init__.py so that the directory is importable.
+  --summary             Get a summary of the BIDS dataset input.
 ```